The Noether--Lefschetz theorem in arbitrary characteristic: Introduction

 \subsection{Acknowledgements}

 The author is grateful to her advisor, J\'anos Koll\'ar, for his wisdom, patience, and generosity.
-She would also like to thank Claire Voisin for granting permission to use her proof of Lemma~\ref{lem:kol_sections_indep_conj}; Robin Hartshorne for helpful comments and questions, especially regarding \S\ref{sec:quartic_surfaces}; Bjorn Poonen for suggesting the extension to other fields in \S\ref{section:other_fields}; Joe Waldron for answering many questions and for comments on an early draft of this article; and Remy van Dobben de Bruyn and Takumi Murayama for helpful conversations.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1656466.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.
+She would also like to thank Claire Voisin for granting permission to use her proof of Proposition~\ref{lem:kol_sections_indep_conj}; Robin Hartshorne for helpful comments and questions, especially regarding \S\ref{sec:quartic_surfaces}; Bjorn Poonen for suggesting the extension to other fields in \S\ref{section:other_fields}; Joe Waldron for answering many questions and for comments on an early draft of this article; Scott Nollet for suggestions on the presentation; Remy van Dobben de Bruyn and Takumi Murayama for helpful conversations; and the referee for their helpful suggestions.